Alma Levant Hayden

 Alma Levant Hayden (March 30, 1927 – August 2, 1967) was an American chemist, and one of the first African-American women to gain a scientist position at a science agency in Washington, D.C.
 She joined the National Institutes of Health (NIH) in the 1950s.
-Hayden graduated from Howard University with a master's degree in chemistry, and became an expert in spectrophotometry, the measurement of how substances absorb light.
+Hayden graduated from Howard University with a master's degree in chemistry, and became an expert in spectrophotometry.
 She published work on infrared and other techniques for analyzing chemicals in a range of journals.
 Hayden was appointed Chief of the Spectrophotometer Research Branch in the Division of Pharmaceutical Chemistry at the U.S. Food and Drug Administration (FDA) in 1963, and may have been the first African-American scientist at the FDA.
 Hayden came to national attention in 1963 when she led the team that exposed the common substance in Krebiozen, a long-controversial alternative and expensive drug promoted as anti-cancer.

 Education

 Alma Levant was born in Greenville, South Carolina, on March 30, 1927 and graduated with honors in 1947 from South Carolina State College, a historically black college in Orangeburg, South Carolina.
 Originally planning to be a nurse, she found herself so interested in chemistry that she "just didn't want to part from it".
 She gained a master's degree in chemistry from Howard University.